 2. Offer quiet, comfortable spaces for participants who may become overwhelmed and need to remove themselves from the situation.

 3. Implement the “thumbs-up” check for participants who may need to excuse themselves during programming.

 a.
 Instruct participants that if they need to excuse themselves to take a call, use the washroom, etc. they need to give the facilitators a thumbs-up as they exit.
 Otherwise, facilitators will assume something has gone wrong and will follow them out to check in on them

 4. Issue trigger-warnings before potentially triggering content.

-a.
 The purpose of verbal and written “trigger-warnings” are to provide participants who may have post-traumatic stress disorder or similar mental health concerns with an advanced notice that content may touch on topics that are commonly known to inspire anxiety, panic, or intense negative feelings in those who have negative experiences linked to that topic.
 Trigger-warnings allow participants who know they have negative reactions to such content to exit the room or mentally prepare themselves for the discussion to preserve their mental wellbeing.